zachlasiuk/arm-software-developers-ads/content/learning-paths/mobile/ams/pa.md

 ## Generate a JSON performance report

-This feature is only available with [Arm Mobile Studio Professional Edition](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio#Editions), and is particularly useful when used within a [CI workflow](https://developer.arm.com/documentation/102543).
+This feature is particularly useful when used within a [CI workflow](https://developer.arm.com/documentation/102543).

 In the terminal window, navigate to the stored data folder.
 List contents with `dir` or `ls` depending on host.
 The Streamline data will be in a `.apc` directory.